luyadev/luya/docs/guide/app-blocks.md

 ./vendor/bin/luya import
 ```

-This will add or update the Block into the CMS system.
+This will add or update the block into the CMS system.
 If you rename or remove a Block from your application, the old block will be deleted from your database.

 ### Module blocks

 When you add a block inside of a module you have to define the `$module` properties, this will ensure the view file will be found in the correct folder.
-This way, you can redistributed blocks with your own package to other users.
+This way, you can redistributed blocks with your own package to other users:

 ```php
 class TestBlock extends \luya\cms\base\PhpBlock